Rose Wine

 The Tasting:

 The judges wrote down their impressions of each wine on score sheets.
 The scoring was based on a 5-point system, with 5 as the highest.
-Double-Gold and Gold medals are awarded according to a set range of final point scores received from the judges.
-There were no Silver or Bronze medals awarded for this tasting.
+Double Gold, Gold and Silver medals are awarded according to a set range of final point scores received from the judges.
+There were no Bronze medals awarded for this tasting.
 Medals are provided based entirely on merit and only to products judged worthy of such award.

 The tasting notes that follow are summaries of the judges’ opinions, with all replicated commentary eliminated.
 The states and countries are identified for each brand.
 Clicking on the brands' names will link to their websites.